 According to certain studies, medical negligence is the third-leading cause of death in the United States, following heart disease and cancer.
 This translates to about 440,000 patients who are injured or somehow harmed as a result of medical malpractice every year.
 While this number may seem shockingly high, it is important to remember that not all acts of medical malpractice are malicious.
 Mistakes, carelessness, and other accidents caused by doctors, nurses, and other medical professionals can all be considered medical malpractice.

 If you or your loved one suffered injuries or had a condition worsen as a result of medical negligence, contact Grewal Law PLLC.
-With more than a century of collective experience, our medical malpractice lawyers in Michigan can help you clearly understand your legal options and fight to protect your rights.
+With more than a century of collective experience, our Michigan medical malpractice lawyers can help you clearly understand your legal options and fight to protect your rights.
 You may be entitled to financial compensation for your losses; if so, our team can help you work to recover the maximum compensation you are owed.

 Call our office at (888) 211-5798 to schedule a complimentary case evaluation today.
 We serve clients throughout Michigan.